sirionfeingold/AI-translation-library-for-web-applications/Benutzerhandbuch/README.md

 ```

 **Solution**:
-- Verify your API key in the `.env` file
+- Verify your API key in the `.env` file.
-- Ensure environment variables are loaded properly
+- Ensure environment variables are loaded properly.

 ---